webpack/webpack-cli/packages/webpack-cli/README.md

   --stats-colors-red string                                   Custom color for red text.
   --stats-colors-yellow string                                Custom color for yellow text.
   --stats-context string                                      Context directory for request shortening.
+  --stats-dependent-modules                                   Show chunk modules that are dependencies of other modules of the chunk.
   --stats-depth                                               Add module depth in module graph.
-  --stats-entrypoints                                         Display the entry points with the corresponding bundles.
+  --stats-entrypoints string                                  Display the entry points with the corresponding bundles.
   --stats-env                                                 Add --env information.
   --stats-error-details                                       Add details to errors (like resolving log).
   --stats-error-stack                                         Add internal stack trace to errors.
   --stats-errors                                              Add errors.
+  --stats-errors-count                                        Add errors count.
   --stats-exclude-assets string[]                             Suppress assets that match the specified filters.
 Filters can be Strings,
                                                               RegExps or Functions.
   --stats-exclude-assets-reset                                Clear all items provided in configuration.
 Suppress assets that match the